Key Takeaways

 Loss of any kind is difficult.
 But if you’ve noticed that your grief is starting to impact your daily functioning, it may be time to seek professional mental health support.

 At Rula, we partner with many types of therapists to make it easier for each person to get the support they need.
-In just a few clicks, you can use our therapist-matching program to find a therapist who takes your insurance and is available for your first appointment as soon as this week.
+In just a few clicks, you can use our therapist-matching program to find a therapist who takes your insurance and is available for your first appointment as soon as tomorrow.

 More From Rula